-Fortunately, there’s a straightforward way to reconcile these two points: debt reduction.
-The good news for shareholders and prospective shareholders is that there’s a lot of wiggle room for AT&T to achieve this.
-When the company reported 3Q18 results back in October the market responded poorly, possibly because earnings per share came in lower than analysts expected.
+Fortunately, there exists a straightforward way to reconcile these two points: debt reduction.
+The good news for shareholders and prospective shareholders is that there is a lot of wiggle room for AT&T to achieve this.
+Now, when the company reported Q3 2018 results back in October the market responded poorly, possibly because EPS came in lower than analysts expected.
 That said, the cash flow figures looked quite solid.
 Free cash flow, the stuff that will ultimately fund dividends and debt reduction here, clocked in at $6.5b for the quarter.
 That was around 16% higher than the $5.6b it generated during the equivalent period last year.

-That figure doesn’t actually look all that impressive at first glance.
-After all, net debt is $175,000m, roughly 23x our post-dividend free cash flow number.
+That figure doesn’t actually look all that impressive, especially compared to the $175b net debt load.
 However, one of the big reasons for AT&T’s stretched balance sheet was the acquisition of TimeWarner.
 The deal to acquire the owner of media assets like HBO, Warner Bros., CNN and Cartoon Network, closed in June of this year.
 That means that only half of FY18 contains figures that are representative of the newly enlarged AT&T. If we take figures from 2019 onwards as a truer reflection, then the situation looks a bit brighter.
 Indeed, FY19 free cash flow should clock in at around $25b.
 Subtracting dividend commitments means we are looking at something like $11b in terms of annual cash left over for debt reduction.

 Check out this scenario as to how that might work.
-This year, the company expects to make adjusted earnings per share of $3.50 this year.
+This year, the company expects to make adjusted EPS of $3.50.
 Imagine that figure rises to $4.75 over the next decade – not a particularly optimistic scenario in inflation-adjusted terms.
-Lower debt levels might support a valuation of, let’s say, 12x annual profits – still a somewhat conservative assumption.
+Lower debt levels might support a valuation of, let’s say, 12x annual profit, which is still a somewhat conservative assumption.
 That would give us a tentative share price of $52.25.
 On top of that, cumulative dividend cash could realistically clock in at somewhere around $22-$25 per share.
 Let’s call it a total return of around $75 per share all together.
 There you have, under a fairly modest set of assumptions, annual returns of nearly 10% per annum.
 For a bond proxy like AT&T that looks pretty attractive.

 If you enjoyed this article please hit the “heart” button below.
 This gives me a rough indication as to what kind of content is popular.
 Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!